Thomas Organ Company: Popularity

 The 1960s had the Thomas Organ Company at the height of its popularity.
 The company became the importer of the English-made Vox combo, the electronics of which would turn up in Thomas models.
 Thomas also took over manufacturing rights of the Moog synthesizer and enjoyed heavy celebrity endorsement from the likes of Lawrence Welk, whose organist Bob Ralston both played a Thomas on The Lawrence Welk Show and on tour at organ and piano shops to demonstrate the greatly improved tonal quality of the new models, and Lucille Ball, who featured a Thomas on at least one episode of The Lucy Show.
 Welk had a high-end model named after him in 1968, the aforementioned Lawrence Welk spinet model.

 Joe Benaron was President of Thomas during its heyday.
 Ennio Unchini was the Italian importer.

 Features

 Like most American furniture of the 1950s, early electronic organs were massive affairs; indeed, the company's largest market was the home market.
 Thomas' introduction of the "streamlined" console and the introduction of solid state electronics made Thomas the preeminent manufacturer of home organs.
 That latter introduction to the Thomas line led to developments much like those found of synthesizers of later years; one later version, the 1973 Monticello, actually incorporated a synthesizer in its upper manual which actually was a Moog synthesizer.
-It was found on the MONTICELLO Models 371 & 372 and also on the CELEBRITY Model 871.
+It was found on the MONTICELLO Models 371 & 372 and on the CELEBRITY Model 871.